ionic-team/ionic-portals/website/docs/for-super-capacitor/overview.md

 dismissMicroapp();
 ```

-> **_NOTE:_** A Typescript module resolution Node16, NodeNext, or Bundler is required to recognize Super Capacitor's use of subpath exports.
+> **_NOTE:_** A TypeScript module resolution Node16, NodeNext, or Bundler is required to recognize Super Capacitor's use of subpath exports.

+## Plugins
+A microapp can only use plugins installed in its superapp.
+All superapp plugins are automatically available to its microapps.
+If a microapp requires a plugin not used by its superapp, that plugin must still be installed in the superapp.